 Leading with an Eye on AI with AI Expert Neil Sahota

-Neil Sehota, an IBM Master Inventor and United Nations (UN) Artificial Intelligence (AI) Advisor, contributing author of Innovative Leadership & Followership in the Age of AI shared this article as companion to his the podcast, Leading with an Eye on AI
+Neil Sahota, an IBM Master Inventor and United Nations (UN) Artificial Intelligence (AI) Advisor, contributing author of Innovative Leadership & Followership in the Age of AI shared this article as acompanion to his podcast, Leading with an Eye on AI.

 Link to the entire interview: